hww/XiGameTool/README.md

 ![Art Primitive Component](/Documentation/art-primitive.png)

-## Edit Layers Visibility and Color
+## Unity Layers Visibility and Color

 The pannel alow makes visible or invisible layers, also it can make layer protected or not.
 Additionaly it allow to change layer's color.
 And finaly it displays metrics per layer.

 ![Layers Window](/Documentation/layers_window_colors.png)

-## Edit Sets Visibility and Color
+## Game Obect Sets Visibility and Color

 The pannel alow makes visible or invisible the objet set.
 Additionaly it displays metrics per category.